 If you are interested in completing the volunteering registry at a later time, please see the office about the procedure for becoming a volunteer.
 If you have volunteered in the past, you still have to go through the registry to renew your status starting in October.

 It is my hope that we can work together as a team this year.
 As we progress through the year I encourage you to contact me with your comments, concerns, or questions.
 If you need to reach me, you can call the school at 557-2770.
 The office will take a message and put it in my mailbox.
 If it is an extreme emergency, the office will be able to reach me right away.
 Any message I receive, I will get back to you as soon as possible.
 I check my email at least once a day if you want to communicate that way.
 You can also do it the old-fashioned way and just write a note in their planner.
+The email on Class Dojo sends me an alert on my phone when I receive a new message.
+I tend to respond to those quicker since my phone is usually by me so I can give students Dojo points.
 We are a team working together for the success of your child.
 I am looking forward to a fun and exciting year with you and your child!